-RECALLING the 1998 Recommendation by ICCAT Concerning the Limitation of Fishing Capacity on Northern Albacore [Rec.
-98-08], the Recommendation by ICCAT on North Atlantic Albacore Catch Limits for the Period 2008-2009 [Rec.
-07-02], the Recommendation by ICCAT to Establish a Rebuilding Program on North Atlantic Albacore [Rec.
-09-05], and the Supplemental Recommendation by ICCAT to Establish a Rebuilding Program on North Atlantic Albacore [Rec.
-11-04];
+RECALLING the Recommendation by ICCAT Concerning the Limitation of Fishing Capacity on Northern Albacore [Rec.
+98-08], the Recommendation by ICCAT concerning Management Measures for Northern Albacore [Rec.
+99-05], the Supplemental Recommendation by ICCAT concerning the North Atlantic Albacore Rebuilding Programme [Rec.
+13-05] and the Recommendation by ICCAT to establish harvest control rules for the North Atlantic Albacore stock [Rec.
+15-04];